 School Board Candidates in District 203 (Above)

 Six candidates hoping to serve one of three available four-year terms on the School District 203 Board of Education are Cecilia Fox, Kristine M. Gericke, Joseph F. Kozminski, Janet Yang Rohr, Becky Rudolph and Char Lynnette Dalton.

-Five candidates hoping to serve one of three available four-year terms on the School District 204 Board of Education are Mark Rising, Justin J. Karubas, Carole M. Jones and Gautam “GB” Bhatia and Natasha Grover.
+Five candidates hoping to serve one of three available four-year terms on the School District 204 Board of Education are Mark Rising, Natasha Grover, Carole M. Jones, Gautam “GB” Bhatia and Justin J. Karubas.

-FYI: All candidates running in the Consolidated Election as well as voters in School District 204 need to be mindful of proposed developments in Aurora that greatly could impact the schools.
+Alert!
+Feb.
+14, 2019, Important FYI: All candidates running in the Consolidated Election as well as voters in School District 204 need to be mindful of proposed developments in Aurora that greatly could impact the schools.
 On Feb.
 13, 2019, District 204 School Board President Mike Raczak addressed the Aurora Planning Commission during the public comment portion of the meeting.
-Read his remarks here.
+Read Raczak’s remarks here.